nftfriendly333/practice-tournament/README.md

 // ── PRICE ENGINE ─────────────────────────────────────────────────────────────
 function updatePrices() {
-  // Price updates are now handled by hostTick (host) or clientSync (clients)
+  // Price updates handled by localTick with seeded RNG
   // This function is kept as a no-op for compatibility }